QuentinCG/Safe-For-All/README.md

 It is possible to export in pdf format encrypting/decrypting done in the application (for training purpose).
 You can also export/import encrypted/decrypted files and keys for future use or for other usage.

+More detail available on this <a href="https://github.com/QuentinCG/Safe-For-All/blob/master/Safe-For-All.pdf">pdf documentation</a>

 <img src="demo.png" width="600">